Kmeakin/walrus-report/src/20-reference.md

 ```

 ### Enums {#sec:reference:enums}
-Despite their name, enums are much more powerful than enum types in C or Java^[A
+Despite their name, enums are much more powerful than enum types in C or Java: a
-more appropriate name would be *algebraic datatype*, as they are known in
+more appropriate name would be *algebraic data type*, as they are known in
 functional programming.
 However, Walrus inherits the `enum` name from Rust,
-which chose the name `enum` as it would be more familiar to C programmers].
+which chose the name `enum` as it would be more familiar to C programmers.
 Walrus' enums are capable of representing one of several different structs
 (called *variants* when in the context of an enum) at once:
 ```rust